diesel-rs/diesel/diesel_cli/README.md

 ---------------

-The diesel cli, by default, requires [`libpq`][postgres], [`sqlite`][sqlite] and [`mysql`][mysql], some of which already be included on your system.
+The diesel cli, by default, requires [`libpq`][postgres], [`sqlite`][sqlite] and [`mysql`][mysql], some of which may already be included on your system.
 See which dependencies are already present with:

 ```sh
 which psql